-Washington — Representative Sean Patrick Maloney (NY-18), New York's first openly gay member of Congress, released the following statement on the one year anniversary of the mass-murder at Pulse nightclub.
+Newburgh, NY – Representative Sean Patrick Maloney (NY-18) released the following statement on the sixteenth anniversary of the September 11th terrorist attacks on the United States.

 In The News